tristanpenman/n-puzzle/README.md

 License
 -------

-N-Puzzle is distributed under the Simplified BSD License.
+N-Puzzle is distributed under the 3-Clause BSD License.
 See the LICENSE file for more information.

 History
 -------